 Re-enrol for 2017

-If you don't re-enrol by Monday 3 October, you may incur a $220 late re-enrolment fee or risk losing your place.
+You can still re-enrol up until 30 November 2016.
+If you don't re-enrol by Wednesday 30 November 2016, you may incur a $220 late re-enrolment fee or risk losing your place.

 Make sure you follow your Course rules and structure

 - Follow the Course rules and structure as outlined in the University Handbook (Handbook) of the year you started your course.

 - When searching for units offered in 2017, search in the 2017 Handbook.